 UPDATEusing these statements:

-UPDATE, it first acquires an exclusive lock for each row, and then determines whether to modify it.
+UPDATE, it first acquires an exclusive lock for each row that it reads, and then determines whether to modify it.
 If

 InnoDBdoes not modify the row, it releases the lock.
 Otherwise,